Rubenscsantos/dotfiles/README.md

 ##### Checkout the actual content from the git repository to your $HOME

-`dotfiles checkout`
+`dot checkout`

 #### Installing using `script.sh`

 Run `bash script.sh`

 Note that if you already have some of the files you'll get an error message.
-You can either (1) delete them or (2) back them up somewhere else.
+You can either delete them or back them up somewhere else.
 It's up to you.

 ## Contributing